 McWilliams, J. (2014) Educated for Change?
 Muslim Refugee Women in the West.
 Anthropology and Education Quarterly.
 Vol. 45

-Perna, L.W.
+Perna, Laura.
 2012.
 Preparing Today’s Students for Tomorrow’s Jobs in Metropolitan America: The Policy, Practice, and Research Issues.
 Philadelphia, PA: University of Pennsylvania Press.

-John Puckett is Professor of Education, Culture, and Society/Education Policy in the Graduate School of Education.
+John Puckett is Professor of Education in the Literacy, Culture, and International Education Division of the Graduate School of Education.
 His background includes six years of teaching and administrative work in public and private secondary schools in North Carolina, Georgia, and Florida.
 Before coming to Penn in 1987, Puckett was Director of Research and Development for REAL Enterprises, a non-profit organization that helped catalyze school-based economic development projects nationwide.
 He served as Associate Dean of the Graduate School of Education from 1998 to 2004 and again in 2006 to 2007.
 He currently chairs the School’s Policy, Measurement, and Evaluation Division.
 Since coming to Penn, he has been actively involved in building University partnerships with West Philadelphia schools; from 1987 to 1991, he worked with Ira Harkavy to develop the University of Pennsylvania’s Center for Community Partnerships, now called the Netter Center.
-More recently, he has taught in-service courses related to Netter Center projects in West Philadelphia.
 In conjunction with the Netter Center and the School of Arts and Sciences’ Urban Studies Program, he teaches academically based community service seminars that focus on school- and neighborhood-improvement projects in West Philadelphia.
-He has also co-authored a number of journal articles and book chapters with Arts and Sciences faculty affiliated with the Netter Center, advancing the development of university-assisted community schools and academically-based community service.

-Puckett, J. L., and M. F. Lloyd.
-Forthcoming.
-Becoming Penn: The Pragmatic American University, 1950-2000 Philadelphia: University of Pennsylvania Press.
+John L. Puckett and Mark Frazier Lloyd.
+2015.
+Becoming Penn: The Pragmatic American University, 1950-2000.
+Philadelphia, PA: University of Pennsylvania Press.

 Puckett, J. L. 1989.
 Foxfire Reconsidered: A Twenty-Year Experiment in Progressive Education.
 Urbana: University of Illinois Press.